 • Gender identity and expression • Religious and spiritual tradition

 We expect students to dialogue through the complexity of their individual and social identities.
-We encourage students to gain new insights by actively engaging in efforts to develop productive relationships in their living spaces.
+We encourage students to engage in efforts to develop productive relationships in their living spaces.

 Residential Learning Outcomes

-- Learn the role residential living plays in a liberal arts education.
+- Experience the role residential living plays in a liberal arts education.

 - Maintain personal accountability for their actions.